 As I said, fish food could be the major contributing factor for forming a fatty layer.
 Especially protein-rich food like frozen bloodworms is a significant source of oily matters.

-If you overfeed your fish, they can’t consume all.
+If you overfeed your fish, they can’t consume them all.
 Food leftovers first dissolve and then decompose.
 When fatty food dissolves in the water, fat comes out to form a white layer on top of the water.

 A protein-rich food is essential for fish’s growth, so you cannot stop feeding it.
 But you can ensure no food leftovers by providing less.